-Medical assessment matters Reply period 1.
-Permanent impairment medical assessment matters (Schedule 2, clause 2(a)) 14 days 2.
+Medical assessment matters 1.
+Permanent impairment medical assessment matters (Schedule 2 , clause 2(a)) 14 days 2.
 Treatment and care medical assessment matters (Schedule 2, clause 2(b) and (c)) 14 days 3.
-Earning capacity impairment medical assessment matters ( Schedule 2 , clause 2(d)) 14 days 4.
-Minor injury medical assessment matters ( Schedule 2 , clause 2(e)) 14 days 5.
-Further medical assessments ( Section 7.24 ) 14 days 6.
-Review of a medical assessment ( Section 7.26 ) 14 days 7.
+Earning capacity impairment medical assessment matters (Schedule 2, clause 2(d)) 14 days 4.
+Minor injury medical assessment matters (Schedule 2, clause 2(e)) 14 days 5.
+Further medical assessments (Section 7.24) 14 days

+Medical assessment matters Reply period 6.
+Review of a medical assessment (Section 7.26) 14 days 7.
 Non-binding opinion medical assessments (Section 7.27) 7 days

-- 7.285 DRS may proceed to make a decision in the absence of a reply if a respondent lodges a reply later than the period allowed in Table 7.3 above. - 7.286 DRS may exercise a discretion to consider a late reply to an application for medical assessment, consistent with Section 1.3 of the Act, if an officer of DRS is satisfied the exercise of that discretion would best promote the objects of the Act or of the provision concerned, and the objects of DRS.
-This discretion must be made in accordance with any applicable legal requirements, and the DRS officer must act reasonably, impartially and give proper and genuine consideration to the particular circumstances of the issue and the claim.
+- 7.281 If the respondent lodges a reply later than the period allowed in Table 7.3 above, DRS may proceed to determine the medical dispute in the absence of a reply - 7.282 DRS may exercise a discretion to consider a late reply to an application for medical assessment, consistent with Section 1.3 of the Act, if an officer of DRS is satisfied the exercise of that discretion would best promote the objects of the Act or of the provision concerned, and the objects of DRS.
+This discretion must be made in accordance with any applicable legal requirements, and the officer of DRS must act reasonably, impartially and give proper and genuine consideration to the particular circumstances of the issue and the claim.